Tip #898: Make Hybrid Training Events Equitable and Engaging

 Hybrid Training is Not New

 Hybrid training is not new.
-Prior to virtual platforms, there were always participants who were geographically dispersed and had to call in so that they could take advantage of a training opportunity.
+Prior to virtual platforms, there were always participants who were geographically dispersed.
+They had to call in so that they could take advantage of a training opportunity.
 It was difficult for facilitators to remember about remote participants or know how to include them in discussions.

 The remote participants often ended up simply watching what was happening in the classroom.
 This passive learning experience left them bored and disengaged.